-Mark Grade Descriptor Generic Grading Descriptors 0% Non- submission or plagiarised assessment A categorical mark representing either the failure to submit an assessment or a mark assigned for a plagiarised assessment 1-9% F Very Bad Fail A submission that does not even attempt to address the specified learning outcomes (shall be deemed an invalid attempt and module must be retaken).
+Mark Descriptor Generic Grading Criteria 0% Non-Submission or plagiarised assessment A categorical mark representing either the failure to submit an assessment or a mark assigned for a plagiarised assessment.
+1-9% Very bad fail A submission that does not even attempt to address the specified learning outcomes (shall be deemed a non valid attempt and course must be re-sat).

-10- 29% Е Bad Fail Represents a significant overall failure to achieve the appropriate learning outcomes 30- 49% D Fail Represents an overall failure to achieve the appropriate learning outcomes.
-50- 59% С Pass Represents the overall achievement of the appropriate learning outcomes to a threshold level.
-60- 69% В Good (threshold for merit) Represents the overall achievement of the appropriate learning outcomes to a good level.
-70- 79% A Excellent (threshold for distinction) Represents the overall achievement of the appropriate learning outcomes to an excellent level.
-80- 100% A+ Exceptional Represents the overall achievement of the appropriate learning outcomes to an exceptionally accomplished level.
+10-24% Bad Fail Represents a significant overall failure to achieve the appropriate learning outcomes (shall be deemed a valid attempt and a re-sit taken unless all three permitted attempts have been used).
+25-39% Fail Represents an overall failure to achieve the appropriate learning outcomes - (a re-sit must be taken unless all three permitted attempts have been used).
+Work achieving a mark of between 35-39% may be compensated in certain circumstances set out within the Student Regulations 40-49% Threshold Represents the overall achievement of the appropriate learning outcomes to a threshold level (honours).
+50-59% Good Represents the overall achievement of the appropriate learning outcomes to a good level.
+60-69% Very Good Represents the overall achievement of the appropriate learning outcomes to a very good level.
+70-79% Excellent Represents the overall achievement of the appropriate learning outcomes to an excellent level.
+80-89% Outstanding Represents the overall achievement of the appropriate learning outcomes to an outstanding level.
+90- 100% Exceptional Represents the overall achievement of the appropriate learning outcomes to an exceptionally accomplished level.